ulidtko/cabal-doctest/README.md

 (The `System.Environment.Compat` module is from the `base-compat` package.
-That's already in the transitive closure of `doctest`'s dependencies.
-If you don't need to support GHC 7.6 or earlier, you can use `System.Environment` from `base` instead.)
+That's already in the transitive closure of `doctest`'s dependencies. `System.Environment.unsetEnv` was added with GHC 7.8 so, if you don't need to support versions of GHC older than 7.8, you can use `System.Environment` from `base` instead.)

 Example with multiple .cabal components